linked/respect/iVoteProposal.md

    Proposal text.
  - If you don't want to Vote on a Proposal, you can use the Respect Matrix to delegate your decision to someone you respect.
- - It runs at iVote.com s a nationwide software-as-a-service, or optionally self-hosted by any government, municipality, club, group or even an individual themself that wants to bring transparency to their proceedings.
+ - It could be hosted at *for example* "iVote.com" as nationwide software-as-a-service, or optionally self-hosted by any government (VoteBritian.co.uk), municipality (sandiego.ca.gov), club (troop123.boyscouts.com), group (bookclub.com) or even an individual themself (berniesanders.com) that wants to bring transparency to their proceedings.
  - It is open-source, freely licensed and belonging to humanity.
 APIs and mobile phone apps are obvious musts, as are fully public records of all blockchain activity.